Alabama Hunting License: Cost, Requirements & How to Apply

 Visit the Official Portal

-Go to Alabama Department of Conservation and Natural Resources or an authorized retail agent (Walmart, sporting goods stores).
+Go to Alabama Department of Conservation and Natural Resources or an authorized retail agent listed by the state agency.

 Select License Type & Pay